Poké Balls in the TCG

 Set: Sun & Moon

 The Timer Ball relies on luck but gives strong odds, flipping two coins and searching your deck for an evolution card for each heads.
-Of course, you'll average one heads per use, generally tutoring one evolution into hand.
+Of course, you'll average one heads per use, generally tutoring one evolution into your hand.

 That's a particularly tempting search; since your deck should have more basic cards than evolved (evolutions are pointless without their base version), they won't show up in your hand as often, making anything that finds them valuable.